-With exception of nuclear generators, all generation resources that entered the PJM generation queue on or after 10/1/2018 are required to ensure that, in the absence of technical or operational considerations, the generator governor (or equivalent electronic speed control device) and Distributed Control System (DCS) settings provide dead bands that do not exceed +/- 36 mHz, and droop settings that do not exceed 5%.
+With exception of nuclear generators, all Generating Facilities that entered the PJM generation queue on or after 10/1/2018 are required to ensure that, in the absence of technical or operational considerations, the Generating Facility governor (or equivalent electronic speed control device) and Distributed Control System (DCS) settings provide dead bands that do not exceed +/- 36 mHz, and droop settings that do not exceed 5%.

-Should a generation resource be unable to meet these criteria, the generation resource's actual settings and reasons for being unable to meet these criteria shall be forwarded to PJM.
-System conditions permitting, Generators must respond immediately to a PJM request directing a change in generation output and must proceed at a rate which is within 2% of the generator's stated ramp-rate, until the prescribed output is reached.
+Should a Generating Facility be unable to meet these criteria, the Generation Facility's actual settings and reasons for being unable to meet these criteria shall be forwarded to PJM.
+System conditions permitting, Generating Facilities must respond immediately to a PJM request directing a change in real power output and must proceed at a rate which is within 2% of the Generating Facility's stated ramp-rate, until the prescribed output is reached.